itssreekanth/mechanics/README.md

 # mechanics
-This helps you to solve mechanics problems faster and easier Its better to install numpy for better speeds
+This helps you to solve mechanics problems faster and easier.
+Its better to install numpy for better speeds.
-Better to use in interactive mode
+And Better to use in interactive mode.